rwhittaker/FreeCodeCamp/README.md

 # FreeCodeCamp
-Some snippets of my code from the FreeCodeCamp exercises.
-Mainly algorithms that I want to have available for later :)
+Some snippets of code from the Free Code Camp challenges.